Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 All points are permanent on the board.
 This means you don't need to track score while playing: just calculate it when the game is over.

 You score points for claimed routes.

-* 1 train = 1 point
+* 1 balloon = 1 point
-* 2 trains = 2 points
+* 2 balloons = 2 points
-* 3 trains = 4 points
+* 3 balloons = 4 points
-* 4 trains = 7 points
+* 4 balloons = 7 points
-* 5 trains = 10 points
+* 5 balloons = 10 points

 {{% /rules-block %}}

 {{% rules-block id="solo_mode" heading="Solo & Duo Mode" class="force-page-break-before" %}}

 With 2 players ("duo mode"), double routes become single routes.
 They can only be claimed once.
-Additionally, you have a bigger hand: use _two_ player areas (per player).
+Additionally, you have a bigger hand: use _two_ inventories (per player).

 With 1 player ("solo mode"), play against a fake opponent.

 On their turn,
 * Check if they can claim any route.
 If so, do it.
 * Otherwise, they move from their current city to the destination with the lowest number.
-* If you move over a route they claimed, they choose a train of the same type as the route.
+* If you move over a route they claimed, they choose a balloon of the same type as the route.
 * Otherwise, whenever they have a choice, you decide.

 {{% /rules-block %}}